Crypto Inheritance Tax in the UK: A Comprehensive Guide

 Inheritance tax is a tax paid on the estate of someone who has passed away, including all their assets, savings, and possessions.
 In the UK, inheritance tax is charged at a rate of 40% on the value of the estate above the £325,000 threshold.
 However, if the estate is left to a spouse, civil partner, or charity, the tax rate can be reduced or even eliminated.

-The UK government allows for certain exemptions and reliefs, such as the residence nil-rate band, which can increase the tax-free allowance to £500,000 for married couples.
+The UK government allows for certain exemptions and reliefs, such as the residence nil-rate band, which can increase the outside the scope of IHT allowance to £500,000 for married couples.
 Understanding these rules is essential for minimizing the inheritance tax liability.

 Definition of Crypto Assets